helium/HIP/0080-simplifying-dao-utility-score.md

 - The simplified DAO Utility Score introduced by this proposal is easier to evaluate and model.
 By giving equal weight to economic investment and network deployment and usage, it is anticipated to deliver stabler economic incentives for all participants.
 - The existing MOBILE Hotspots can be properly onboarded without the need to secure additional funding for the missing onboarding fees.
+- The MOBILE subDAO is guaranteed to receive a significant share of HNT emissions from launch, consistent with the intent of HIP-51.
-- The IOT subDAO is guaranteed a predictable minimum incentive to continue network buildout and maintenance, protecting its opportunity to realize its potential.
+- The IOT subDAO is guaranteed a predictable minimum incentive over the longer term to continue network buildout and maintenance, protecting its opportunity to realize its potential.

 # Deployment Impact

 The calculation of Utility Score will need to be adjusted.
-Based on feedback from the HIP 70 implementation team, this is possible within the existing development framework and requires updating prior to the Solana Migration on April 18th.
+Based on feedback from the HIP-70 implementation team, this is possible within the existing development framework.
+It would be desirable to finalize all changes to the Utility Score before the Solana transition on 18 April 2023.

 # Clarifications

 - subDAOs may continue to assess location assertion fees, which are determined by subDAO governance.
 - The Helium DAO HNT emissions contract distributes HNT to HST holders as specified in HIP-20.
 - In clarification of HIP-51, all remaining HNT is distributed between all subDAOs in proportion to their relative DAO Utility Scores.
+- If the fourth halvening of HNT emissions falls on a different date than 1 August 2027 for any reason, the founder’s bonus IOT *Floor* of 40 shall remain in effect until then and end on that date.

 # Success Metrics

-- This HIP is succesful if simplifying the DAO Utility Score lends itself to increased incentives and more utility for each subDAO
+- This HIP is succesful if simplifying the DAO Utility Score supports the growth and utility of all subDAOs.